spencertipping/ni/doc/monitor.md

 ```

 The output pressure from `nE7` is 115, and the output pressure of the Perl
-command is -116.
-Intuitively this makes sense: the Perl command is creating
-backpressure against `n`, and `sink_null` is, relatively to the Perl command,
-creating the opposite (i.e. it appears to have no backpressure at all, acting
-like a vacuum).

-ni calculates the pressure by measuring the time spent waiting on IO requests.
-The pressure is `10 * log2(output_time / input_time)`, so in the example above
-`n` was producing data about 3000 times as fast as the Perl process was
+command is -116, meaning `n` was producing data about 3000 times as fast as the
-consuming it (and the Perl process was producing data about 3000 times _slower_
+Perl process was consuming it (and the Perl process was producing data about
-than `sink_null` was willing to consume it).
+3000 times _slower_ than `sink_null` was willing to consume it).
+Intuitively
+this makes sense: the Perl command is creating backpressure against `n`, and
+`sink_null` is, relatively to the Perl command, creating the opposite (i.e. it
+appears to have no backpressure at all, acting like a vacuum).

 ## Dealing with bottlenecks
 The easiest way to solve a bottleneck is to [horizontally scale](scale.md) the